riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## UDT1 and FDT (iterate over actions)

-I will describe UDT1 and FDT's action variant together, because I think they give the same decisions.
+I will describe UDT1 and FDT’s action variant together, because I think they give the same decisions.
 The main differences between the two seem to be (1) the way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical mathematical intuition module (or something); and (2) the